josh484/eCommerce-ranker/README.md

 - Make sure the data is sorted based on price.

 ### These are features that are not necessary but will help the overall user experience
-- Capcha, before the first time the user searches they will be met with a capcha to ensure the user is human so that the page does not experience heavy traffic from bots.
-- A text to speech feature so that users with hard visibility will be able to say the product they wish to search without having to type.

 ### There are also some key requirements we as a group must meet, these are:
 * Must use ReactJS.